uschtwill/re-employment-kraken/README.md

 # 🐙 re-employment-kraken

-`re-employment-kraken` is a web scraper that scrapes (job) sites, remembers what it saw and notifies downstream systems of any new sightings.
+`re-employment-kraken` scrapes (job) sites, remembers what it saw and notifies downstream systems of any new sightings.

 ## Table of Content